PawseySC/singularity-containers/_episodes/11-containers-intro.md

 * Easier software installation and dependency management
   - Users can often run software directly from a container image provided by developers or software vendors, without installing anything themselves.
-  - "I can't get this software stack to install in the cluster" is often what drives people to containers.
+  - "I can't get this software stack to install on the cluster" is often what drives people to containers.

 * Cross-system portability
   - Run the same software environment on your laptop, in the cloud and on HPC systems.